Mole1424/3rd-year-project/proof-of-concept/README.md

 ### Conventional Detection

-The Fast Gradient Sign Method was prooved effective against a VGG-based DeepFake Detector [Gandhi and Jain](https://ieeexplore.ieee.org/abstract/document/9207034).
-I used implementations from [Yadav et al](https://github.com/rahul9903/Deepfake/blob/main/Deepfake_detection.ipynb) and [Krishna et al](https://www.kaggle.com/code/navneethkrishna23/deepfake-detection-vgg16) to train and then predict using VGG19.
+The Fast Gradient Sign Method was prooved effective against a VGG-based and ResNet-based DeepFake Detector [Gandhi and Jain](https://ieeexplore.ieee.org/abstract/document/9207034).
+I used implementations from [Yadav et al](https://github.com/rahul9903/Deepfake/blob/main/Deepfake_detection.ipynb) and [Krishna et al](https://www.kaggle.com/code/navneethkrishna23/deepfake-detection-vgg16) to train and then predict using VGG19 and [Manas Tiwari](https://www.kaggle.com/code/lightningblunt/deepfake-image-detection-using-resnet50) for the ResNet model (the resnet model was modified to output a binary output rather than a probability to unify the vgg and resnet implementations).
 An additional 50 real and 50 fake videos were used for testing the proof of concepts.
 The result for conventional detection were as follows:

+**VGG19**
 True Positives: 48
 True Negatives: 50
 False Positives: 0